johnmcraig/Azure-image-gallery/README.md

 ## Setup and Download

-In order to use this application, either:
+In order to use this application:
 1. Downlaod the zip file or `git clone` the repo.
 2. Then, gather any missing NuGet packages and restore the project files using the DotNet command `restore` (or Build in Visiaul Studio).
 3. Afterwards, you will need to have an Azure account that has initialized Blob Storage.
 Get the connection string from the account info under keys, then pass them in the User Secrets as `{ "AzureStorageConnectionString": AzureAddressKey }` .